 If all these possibilities seem overwhelming, consider opting for a gentle DIY cleanser like honey or olive oil.
 It sounds crazy — crazy like a fox.

-Balance your diet with fruits, veggies, and whole foods
+Balance your diet with fruits, veggies, and natural, whole foods

 Your skin (and body’s) pH is affected not only by what you put on it but what you put in it.
 It’s important to acknowledge, the best way to achieve the optimum PH for your skin, is to have the optimum pH in your body.